Chris Sugden

-Chris Sugden is a Norfolk humorist, best known for his portrayal of fictional folk singer Sid Kipper, the younger half of the Kipper Family.
+Chris Sugden (1952 – 2024) was an English humorist from Norfolk, best known for his portrayal of fictional folk singer Sid Kipper, the younger half of the Kipper Family.
+He authored books including Prewd and Prejudice: A Norfolk Exile, a satire of The Country Diary of an Edwardian Lady.

-Personal life
+Early life

+He was born in West Runton in 1952.
+Sugden initially studied pharmacy at Leicester Polytechnic before starting a PhD at the University of East Anglia.

+Career

-Born in West Runton in 1952, Sugden initially studied pharmacy at Leicester Polytechnic before starting a PhD at the University of East Anglia.
-He is the author of Prewd and Prejudice (1994) in which the heroine Miriam Prewd spends a traumatic year of ‘Norfolk exile’.
-Written in his characteristic dead-pan style Prewd and Prejudice concerns itself with the Norfolk countryside, misconceptions about Norfolk and its self-deprecating folk.
+He wrote Prewd and Prejudice (1994).
+Written a dead-pan style, Prewd and Prejudice concerns itself with the Norfolk countryside, misconceptions about Norfolk and its self-deprecating folk.
 Sugden wrote that "the national papers seemed to think that it took the mickey out of country people, while the Norfolk people thought it ridiculed Londoners".

-Sugden is also the author of The Cromer-Sheringham Crab Wars and the song Like a Rhinestone Ploughboy.
+Sugden authored The Cromer-Sheringham Crab Wars and the song "Like a Rhinestone Ploughboy".
 He is the compiler of an (as yet) unpublished rhyming dictionary of Norfolk place-names for song-writing purposes.
 In 1996 he published The Ballad of Sid Kipper.